Schutzhund

+In 2025 Schutzhund and other working dog activities were awarded UNESCO Intangible Cultural Heritage status.

+Dog owners and handlers participate in Schutzhund clubs as a group activity for training the dogs, and clubs sponsor trials to test the dogs and award titles.
+The best dogs can qualify to participate in national and international level championships.

 Traits of Schutzhund dogs

 Schutzhund tests dogs for the traits necessary for police-type work.
 Dogs trained in Schutzhund are suitable for a wide variety of working tasks: police work, specific odor detection, search and rescue, and many others.
 The purpose of Schutzhund is to identify dogs that have, or do not have, the character traits required for these demanding jobs such as a strong desire to work, courage, intelligence, trainability, strong bond to the handler, perseverance, protective instinct, and a good sense of smell.
 Schutzhund also tests for physical traits such as strength, endurance, agility, and scenting ability.
 The goal of Schutzhund is to illuminate the character and ability of a dog through training.
 Breeders can use this insight to determine how and whether to use the dog in producing the next generation of working dogs.

 The German Shepherd was developed from working herding dogs around 1900 as an all-around working dog.
 Within a few years it was clear that the dogs were losing their working ability.
 Schutzhund was developed at this time as a test of working ability for German Shepherds.
-Only German Shepherds that had passed a Schutzhund test or a herding test were allowed to breed and thus have their progeny registered as German Shepherd Dogs.
+Only German Shepherds that had passed a Schutzhund test or a herding test were allowed to breed and thus have their progeny registered as German Shepherd Dogs (GSD).
 This is true in Germany to this day.
 It is only by testing the working ability of every generation that the strong working characteristics of the GSD have been maintained.

 Today, any breed can participate in the sport, though some breed clubs run trials for just their single-breed members.
 The intermediate and advanced levels of the sport and the top titles are dominated by German Shepherds and Belgian Malinois, with Dobermans, Rottweilers, and Bouvier des Flandres also quite successful.
 At the beginning levels such as BH level (Companion Dog test) and OB (Obedience), a wide variety of breeds and sizes participate.